abbeyperini/digital-garden/blogs/gitPanic-5.md

 ![screenshot of a list of commits output by running git rebase -i](https://images.abbeyperini.com/gitPanic/pick.png)

 Replacing characters in the vi window takes some getting used to.
 First, you'll move your cursor left with the `h` key, right with `l`, down with `j`, and up with `k`.
 To insert characters, you use `i` to enter insert mode.
-To get out of insert mode and be able to move your cursor again, you use <kbd>esc</kbd>.
+To get out of insert mode and be able to move your cursor again, you use esc.

 When you're done editing on this screen, every commit should have the short or long version of one of these keywords next to it: